Backyard Basics: Outdoor Rugs

 On the patio, an outdoor rug will help keep the patio furniture from scraping or chipping stone and minimize furniture wobble caused by irregular natural surfaces.
 Plus it adds softness under foot and provides a cooler surface for bare feet when the mid-day sun heats the stone or tile.

-On the balcony or porch an outdoor rug rests close to the door.
+On the balcony or porch, an outdoor rug rests close to the door.
 Perfect for catching soil, it will help you keep the dirt out and your feet clean when coming inside.
 If you have windows or glass doors that enable you to see both spaces at the same time, pay particular attention to make sure the styling of your indoor and outdoor rooms complement each other.

 How to Care for an Outdoor Rug

-Cleaning and maintaining an outdoor rug is as easy as swift sweep with a broom or spraying it down with the garden hose.
+Cleaning and maintaining an outdoor rug is as easy as a swift sweep with a broom or spraying it down with the garden hose.
 Most dirt and debris will wash away from synthetics with little or no scrubbing.
 If you have caked in soil, a brush and mild detergent should do the trick.
 For best results, allow your rug to dry completely in a sunny spot with plenty of airflow.

 In milder locations where you use your back yard year-round, feel free to leave your outdoor rug outside all 365 days of the year.
-However if you experience harsher or very wet winters, you will extend the life of your rug by storing it for the off-season.
+However, if you experience harsher or very wet winters, you will extend the life of your rug by storing it for the off-season.
 Simply rinse out any dirt or soil and allow the rug to dry completely before rolling it up to stow.